casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

   python rfsoc4x2_tut_spec.py rfsoc4x2 real

 Assuming all goes well and with a plot window should appear updating the spectrum periodically, with the spectrum accumulation count displayed in the title.
 An example is shown in the following figure.
-Here a tone at 800 Mhz is present on the input of the RFSoC and appears as expected 800 Mhz.
+Here a tone at 800 MHz is present on the input of the RFSoC and appears as expected 800 MHz.

 .. image:: ../../_static/img/rfsoc/tut_spec/rfsoc4x2_python_real.png
   :width: 420